 Online shopping cart has more capabilities.
-A proper shopping cart page design can automatically calculate total cost (remember when your mom will whip out the ol’ budget calculator?).
+A proper shopping cart design can automatically calculate total cost (remember when your mom will whip out the ol’ budget calculator?).
 It can “save” items and let you purchase later if it is still available.
 The one thing that it can’t do is act as your 4 wheeled kiddie ride.

-Confirmation for adding an item to the shopping cart is typically just changing number on the cart icon.
+Confirmation for adding an item to the shopping cart is typically just changing the number on the cart icon.
 There is a risk that most online buyers, especially new ones, will miss that small number.
 To draw the buyer’s attention, it is best to use a secondary and more noticeable indicator to confirm that a product has been added to the cart.

-An animated popup showing the product being added to the cart is a “can’t miss” indicator.
-User experience (UX) designers preach that online actions should mirror a real world action.
+An animated pop-up showing the product being added to the cart is a “can’t miss” indicator.
+User experience (UX) designers preach that online actions should mirror a real-world action.
 Adding an animated confirmation should generate an experience similar to a person getting an item from a grocery rack and placing it inside their shopping cart.

 The shopping cart page design must consider real-time inventory.
 An order should not be placed if it is not in stock.
 Going through a buying process only to find out that the item wasn’t in stock is not a good user experience.

 Online shopping carts come in two forms.
-One is a full page cart that contains all the details of a customer’s transaction.
+One is a full-page cart that contains all the details of a customer’s transaction.
 The other is a “mini” shopping cart that is essentially an icon or shortcut to the main shopping cart page.
 This mini shopping cart is usually located in the sidebar or above of a page.

 The best shopping cart website design practice is to include both carts because they are complementary to each other.
 A mini shopping cart should show relevant information using as little page space as possible.
 The reason why it is located in top corners or sidebars is to prevent it from affecting the page visuals while maintaining a constant reminder of a customer’s actions.